 Ecosystem services are the benefits that we derive from nature, such as clean air and water, pollination, and soil fertility.
 Local nature recovery strategies can help to maintain and restore these services, assisting in the fight against climate change and other environmental challenges.

 For instance, a local nature recovery strategy might involve the planting of trees to absorb carbon dioxide from the atmosphere, or the restoration of wetlands to improve water quality.
+By supporting ecosystem services, these strategies can help to mitigate the negative impacts of human activities on the environment, and promote a more sustainable future.

 Enhancing Community Well-being